-Units and Dimensions, SI Units, Vectors, Concept of Force, Concept of particle and rigid body.
-Concurrent, Non Concurrent and parallel forces in a plane, moment of force, free body diagram, conditions of equilibrium, Principle of virtual work, equivalent force system.
+Units and Dimensions, SI Units, Vectors, Concept of Force, Concept of the particle, and rigid body.
+Concurrent, Non-Concurrent, and parallel forces in a plane, moment of force, free body diagram, conditions of equilibrium, Principle of virtual work, equivalent force system.

 First and Second Moment of area, Mass moment of Inertia.
 Static Friction.

 Kinematics in Cartesian coordinates, motion under uniform and non-uniform acceleration, motion under gravity.
 Kinetics of particle: Momentum and Energy principles, the collision of elastic bodies, rotation of rigid bodies.

 1.2 Strength of Materials:

 Simple Stress and Strain, Elastic constants, axially loaded compression members, Shear force and bending moment, the theory of simple bending, Shear Stress distribution across cross sections, Beams of uniform strength.

 Deflection of beams: Macaulay’s method, Mohr’s Moment area method, Conjugate beam method, unit load method.
 Torsion of Shafts, Elastic stability of columns, Euler’s Rankine’s, and Secant formulae.

 Castiglioni’s theorems I and II, unit load method of consistent deformation applied to beams, and pin jointed trusses.
 Slope deflection, moment distribution, Rolling loads, and Influences lines: Influences lines for Shear Force and Bending moment at a section of beam.
 Criteria for maximum shear force and bending Moment in beams traversed by a system of moving loads.
 Influences lines for simply supported plane pin jointed trusses.

 Arches: Three hinged, two hinged and fixed arches, rib shortening and temperature effects.